lineality/invert_colors_minimal_chrome_extension/README.md

 chrome://settings/content/siteDetails?site=chrome-extension://

-Please go to such 'site settings' permissions for all extensions you have installed, and after you have an annurism of rage and horror that such permissions as:
+Please go to such 'site settings' permissions for at least this extension (perhaps all extensions you have installed), and after you have an annurism of rage and horror that such permissions as:
 - Motion sensors
 - Third-party sign-in
 - Payment handlers
 - Backfound sync
-- Sound (which has no block option, only mute)
+- Sound (which has no block option, only mute) may BE SET TO "ALLOW" BY DEFAULT, please set everything to block (or mute in the case of sound).
--

-For reasons beyond my imagination, google pre-sets these browser-settings permissions very, horribly, openly.
+For reasons beyond my imagination, google pre-sets these browser-settings permissions extremely openly.
 So each user needs to (YOU need to) MANUALLY set everything to block or mute.
 So far as I know there is no way for an extension developer to turn off these permissions, which is terrible.
+I do not want any permissions for this extension.
+The whole reason I created this extension is that I felt there must be a very minimal and understandable and transparent way to protect your eyes without exposing yourself to any risk.
+(Ideally, you can install your own code for this that you write, pershaps based on the one-line you need (asside from the manifest file) here in github).

-Set everything to block or mute.
+Please set everything to block or mute.
 Again, this minimal invert-colors extension does not need any permissions.

 # Other Settings: